yusunglee2074/shortcut-for-go-lang-learner/README-KO.md

 }
 ```
 ### Stdout, Stdin
-Go has a built-in library called ```standard library```.
+Go has built-in library called ```standard library```.
-It has a bunch of extended function for language.
+It has bunch of extended function for language.
 We use ```fmt package``` for Stdin, Stdout, this package implements formatted I/O with functions is analogous to C's printf and scanf.

 ```go
 package main